wintercms/docs/backend-forms.md

 <a name="field-partial"></a>
 ### Partial

 `partial` - renders a partial, the `path` value can refer to a partial view file otherwise the field name is used as the partial name.
-Inside the partial these variables are available: `$value` is the default field value, `$model` is the model used for the field and `$field` is the configured class object `Backend\Classes\FormField`.
+Inside the partial these variables are available: `$value` is the default field value, `$model` is the model used for the field, `$field` is the configured class object `Backend\Classes\FormField` and `$previewMode` is the previewMode of the parent container (form, repeater or nestedform).

 ```yaml
 content: